mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1567 out of 1589 answered.</p>

-Interestingly, the percentage who would be _"Very disappointed"_ to stop using MUI fell by 10%, while those who would be _"Not disappointed"_ grew by 1%.
+Interestingly, the percentage who would be _"Very disappointed"_ for no longer being able to use MUI fell by 10%, while those who would be _"Not disappointed"_ grew by 1%.
 Those who chose the latter option were asked to explain why.
 Here are the biggest reasons we observed: